I2UD/ai-climate-cdp-runtime/README.md

 ## Development

-To build image locally: `docker build --rm -t dymaxionlabs/ai-climate-cdp-runtime .`
+To build image locally, run `make` or `make build`.
+You can also do `docker build --rm -t dymaxionlabs/ai-climate-cdp-runtime .`

-To push: `docker push dymaxionlabs/ai-climate-cdp-runtime`
+To push, use `make push` or `docker push dymaxionlabs/ai-climate-cdp-runtime`.